NaijaSDGs2022-1aidentiti/wallets_API/README.md

-#iadentiti Team- wallets_API service for cashflaskes
+# 1adentiti Team- wallets_API service for cashflaskes

 This micro service provides crypto-wallets to all new users and manages
 #wallet to wallet transfers